viperleed/viperleed/doc/content/sections/structure_search.rst

 Diffraction intensities and a corresponding R-factor are calculated for these structures based on combinations of the pre-computed delta-amplitudes.
 The optimization tries to find the combination of parameters yielding the lowest possible R-factor.

-The behaviour of the structure optimization algorithm is affected by multiple parameters (see :ref:`search behaviour<search_settings>`).
+The behavior of the structure optimization algorithm is affected by multiple parameters (see :ref:`search behaviour<search_settings>`).
 For details on the available options for geometrical, vibrational and occupational displacement vectors see the entry on the :ref:`DISPLACEMENTS file<displacements>`.
 There are some caveats to the structure optimization in tensor LEED in general and the implementation in TensErLEED in particular.
 See :ref:`the section on structure search in tensor leed<tensor_leed_search>` for details.